oracle/odpi/doc/src/structs/dpiSodaOperOptions.rst

     Specifies the length of the member :member:`~dpiSodaOperOptions.hint`, in bytes.
 This member is only supported in Oracle Client 21.3 and higher (also available in Oracle Client 19 from 19.11).

+.. member:: int dpiSodaOperOptions.lock

+    Specifies whether the documents fetched from the collection should be locked (equivalent to SQL "select for update").
+The next commit or rollback on the connection made after the operation is performed will "unlock" the documents.
+Ensure that the flag ``DPI_SODA_FLAGS_ATOMIC_COMMIT`` is not used for the operation as otherwise the lock will be removed immediately.

+    This member should only be used with read operations (other than :func:`dpiSodaColl_getDocCount()`) and should not be used in conjunction with the :member:`~dpiSodaOperOptions.skip` and
+    :member:`~dpiSodaOperOptions.limit` members.

+    If this member is specified in conjunction with a write operation the value is ignored.

+    This member is only supported in Oracle Client 21.3 and higher (also available in Oracle Client 19 from 19.11).